 Sometimes, the issue is in the Wi-Fi network.
 You need to turn off the modem or router, unplug the power cable and wait for a few minutes.
 Plug the cables back in and turn the modem/router back on.
 When doing this, check the cables, including ethernet cables.
 Perhaps one of the cables is broken or damaged, which can cause connection problems.
 If that's the case, you will have to replace the cable.

 You can do a network test on your console.
 Here is how:

 - Go to system> General > Network Settings

 Factory Reset your Xbox

-If you tried the solutions above and the solutions for network issues on the official Xbox page, then you may factory reset your console.
-Before doing this, keep in mind that everything on the console will be wiped out and the settings will go back to factory defaults.
-Make sure to have a backup.
-Here is how to do that:
+If you have tried the solutions above and the solutions for network issues on the official Xbox page, then you may factory reset your console.
+Before doing this, remember that everything on the console will be wiped out, and the settings will go back to factory defaults.
+Make sure you have a backup.
+Here's how to do that:

 - On the controller, press the Home button

 - Select the gear icon to access the Settings

 - Select Reset Console